An easy walking tour exploring Japan’s Seto Inland Sea, a vibrant region of art, architecture and gourmet dining.

 This itinerary is subject to change.

-The airports closest to the tour start are Kansai International Airport and Hiroshima Airport.
+The airport closest to the tour start is Kansai International Airport.
 The journey is also easily made from Fukuoka Airport, Nagoya’s Central Japan Airport, and Tokyo’s Narita and Haneda International Airports.

 FROM OSAKA’S KANSAI INTERNATIONAL AIRPORT (KIX)

 JR Haruka Express trains depart for Shin-Osaka Station.
-Transfer here to the shinkansen bullet train for Himeji.
-The total journey is approximately 1 hour 40 minutes.
+Transfer here to the shinkansen bullet train for Okayama.
+From here the Rapid Marine Liner Takamatsu departs regularly.
+The total journey is approximately 3 hours.

 FROM FUKUOKA AIRPORT (FUK)

 A taxi from Fukuoka Airport’s International Terminal is the simplest and, at 10 minutes, the fastest way to travel to Hakata Station, Fukuoka’s main station.
-Transfer here to the shinkansen bullet train for Himeji, which is approximately a 2 hour 10 minute journey.
+Transfer here to the shinkansen bullet train for Okayama for transfer to the Rapid Marine Liner Takamatsu bound for Takamatsu, which is approximately a 3 hour journey.

 Meitetsu trains depart for Meitetsu Nagoya Station.
-Change to the neighbouring JR Nagoya Station for onward journey by shinkansen bullet train to Himeji.
-The total journey is approximately 2 hours.
+Change to the neighbouring JR Nagoya Station for onward journey by shinkansen bullet train to Okayama for transfer to the Rapid Marine Liner Takamatsu bound for Takamatsu.
+The total journey is approximately 3 hours and 30 minutes.

 FROM TOKYO’S HANEDA AIRPORT (HND)